mitogen-hq/mitogen/docs/ansible.rst

-When ``become: true`` is active or SSH multiplexing is disabled, modifications by previous tasks to ``/etc/environment`` and ``$HOME/.pam_environment`` are reflected, since the content of those files is reapplied by `PAM
+When ``become: true`` is active or SSH multiplexing is disabled, modifications by previous tasks to ``/etc/environment`` and ``$HOME/.pam_environment`` are normally reflected, since the content of those files is reapplied by `PAM
 <https://en.wikipedia.org/wiki/Pluggable_authentication_module>`_ via `pam_env`
 on each authentication of ``sudo`` or ``sshd``.